m-maresch/twitter-sentiment-analysis/README.md

 The Deployment folder contains a docker-compose.yml file for spinning up the necessary infrastructure for a development environment.

-If you have any questions about the application or you'd like to know how to run it then feel free to contact me via [mmaresch.com](http://mmaresch.com).
+If you have any questions about the applications or you'd like to know how to run them then feel free to contact me via [mmaresch.com](http://mmaresch.com).

 # Dependencies
 Thanks to everyone contributing to any of the following projects: